-3.1 POLICE, IN PARTNERSHIP WITH LOCAL COMMUNITIES, INCLUDING PCSPS, IDENTIFY AND DELIVER LOCAL SOLUTIONS TO LOCAL PROBLEMS.
-3.1.1 Demonstrate progress against the "Here for You" Public Engagement Strategy and the associated Hallmarks of Neighbourhood Policing.
+INDICATOR MEASURES 2022/23 3.1 POLICE, IN PARTNERSHIP WITH LOCAL COMMUNITIES, INCLUDING PCSPS, IDENTIFY AND DELIVER LOCAL SOLUTIONS TO LOCAL PROBLEMS.
+3.1.1 In collaboration with the community deliver the commitments outlined in the Local Policing Review.
 3.1.2 Identify and report on the Neighbourhood Policing Team initiatives to address local problems and tackle local issues, including co-designed solutions, in line with Neighbourhood Policing Guidelines.
 3.1.3 Assess and evaluate the impact of partnership working with local communities, including but not exclusively, in areas of high deprivation and areas that have been repeatedly victimised.

+OUTCOME 1: WE HAVE A SAFE COMMUNITY

-INDICATOR MEASURE 1.1 FEWER REPEAT VICTIMS OF CRIME 1.1.1 Repeat victimisation rate and report on initiatives to support repeat victims with a focus on victims of (i) Domestic Abuse, (ii) Child Sexual Abuse and Exploitation (CSAE) and (iii) Hate Crime in 2023/24.
+INDICATOR MEASURE 1.1 FEWER REPEAT VICTIMS OF CRIME 1.1.1 Repeat victimisation rate and report on initiatives to support repeat victims with a focus on victims of (i) Domestic Abuse, (ii) Child Sexual Abuse and Exploitation (CSAE) and (iii) Hate Crime in 2022/23.
 1.2 FEWER REPEAT OFFENDERS OF CRIME 1.2.1 Repeat offending rate and report on initiatives to reduce repeat offenders with a focus on Domestic Abuse.
-1.2.2 Through activity which has a minor, moderate and major impact, reduce the capacity and capability of Organised Crime Groups (OCGs) and paramilitary organisations to engage in criminal activity.
-1.3 PEOPLE IN ALL Communities Feel Safe 1.3.1 Number of people in Northern Ireland who feel safe in their; local area, local high street or town centre and own home, including in the online space.1.3.2 Rate of places repeatedly victimised.
-1.4 CRIME RATES AND TRENDS SHOWCASE An Effective Police Response 1.4.1 Benchmark PSNI crime rates against previous rates and other similar police services.
-1.4.2 Demonstrate progress against the Violence Against Women and Girls Strategy and Action Plan.
+1.2.2 Through Frustrated, Disrupted and Dismantled activity, reduce the capacity and capability of Organised Crime Groups (OCGs) and paramilitary organisations to engage in criminal activity.
+1.3 PEOPLE IN ALL COMMUNITIES FEEL SAFE 1.3.1 Number of people in Northern Ireland who feel safe in their; local area, local high street or town centre and own home, including in the online space.1.3.2 Rate of places repeatedly victimised.
+1.4 CRIME RATES AND TRENDS SHOWCASE AN EFFECTIVE POLICE RESPONSE 1.4.1 Benchmark PSNI crime rates against previous rates and other similar police services.